codeforequity-at/botium-connector-watson/README.md

 _Default: false_

 This capability will copy the Watson workspace and run the Botium script on the new workspace (and delete it afterwards).
 Typically, when running a large amount of tests on production conversation service, the Watson workspace should not get "polluted" with test data - enabling this capability will prevent that.

+_This is only supported for Assistant SDK V1_

 _Attention: as the copied workspace will run through Watson training session, it could take some time until the copied workspace is available.
 Botium will only continue after training is complete_